As an Amazon Associate I earn from qualifying purchases.

 How to make Vegan Broccoli Salad

-Since the broccoli will be served raw, make sure to thoroughly clean them.
 Since there are a lot of crevices in a floret, merely rinsing them in running water is not enough.
-It’s better to soak them in cool water for a few minutes first, then place them in a colander and rinse with running water to dislodge loosened dirt.
+Itโs better to soak them in cool water for a few minutes first, then place them in a colander and rinse with running water to dislodge loosened dirt.

-No problem, if you do not mind the extra step and would like to make the broccoli softer, you can do so.
+Yes, if you do not mind the extra step and would like to make the broccoli softer, you can do so.
 This is also a great way to clean them quickly.
-Just place the florets in hot water for a minute, then transfer them to a bowl with iced water until they completely cool down.
+Just place the florets in hot water for

 Helpful Tips when Making Vegan Broccoli Salad